 People throw parties to socialize and get ahead.
 They invite others in the hope of getting something in return.
 But Jesus said we can also throw parties to make eternal friends.
 How?
 By inviting those who cannot pay us back.

 “Do that,” said Jesus, “and you will be repaid at the resurrection of the righteous.”

 How are we repaid?
 Through friends.
 Do you see?
 Those needy folk aren’t going to be needy forever.
 One day they will shine with glory, and they will thank you for sharing your life with them.

 In the eyes of the world the poor have nothing to offer, but Jesus says “The poor are worth dying for.”
 That should tell us something.
 “God thinks you’re awesome, and so do I.”

 If I give all I possess to the poor, but have not love, I gain nothing.
 (1 Cor.
 13:3)

 Like Jesus, Paul eagerly gave to the poor (Gal.
 2:10).
 He did not give out of religious duty or to put a shine on his reputation.
 He did it because he loved people and wanted to share the love of God with as many as possible.

-Did you know E2R readers just like you help the poor by funding the free distribution of grace resources?
-If you believe in this message of love and grace and want to see it go further, consider supporting us via our Patreon page.
-So far patrons have helped give away 20,000+ books and ebooks.
+E2R readers like you help the poor by funding the free distribution of grace resources.
+So far our supporters have given away more than $250,000 worth of books and ebooks.
 We’re just getting started.
-Join us.
+Want to join us?